lukeyigechen/lukeyigechen.github.io/_pages/research.md

 ## Work in Progress

 * Linguistic probes for pre-trained language models (with Haihua Pan)
-* Stock market prediction using language models (with Yi Yang)
+* Financial forecasting using language models (with Yi Yang)
-* Korean semantic role labeling based on linguistic knowledge (with Jungyeul Park)
+* Korean semantic role labeling based on linguistic knowledge (with Jungyeul Park and Kyuwon Kim)
 * Foreign languages and decision-making (with Keehyung Kim)